crwlrsoft/url/README.md

 There are two Exceptions that can be thrown by the `Url` class:
-* `InvalidUrlException` when you try to create an instance from a string that isn't a valid Uri.
+* `InvalidUrlException` when you try to create an instance from a string that isn't a valid URI.
 * `InvalidUrlComponentException` when you try to set an invalid new value for a component (scheme, host,...).